Native Son: Literature

 Notes of a Native Son is the title of a collection of ten essays by James Baldwin, published in 1955, mostly tackling issues of race in America and Europe, that includes critical essays addressing "Native Son".
-James Baldwin's short story Previous Condition mentions a lead part in a play production of Native Son as "type-casting".
+James Baldwin's short story "Previous Condition" mentions a lead part in a play production of Native Son as "type-casting".

 In Cecil Brown's novel The Life and Loves of Mr. Jiveass Nigger (1969), the protagonist, George Washington, states that he is not fearful, that he is not a "Bigger Thomas".

 Native Son is mentioned in Edward Bunker's novel Little Boy Blue (1981) as being read while in solitary confinement by the main character, Alex Hammond, who is said to be greatly fascinated by it.

 A large section of Percival Everett's novel Erasure (1999) contains a parody of Native Son, entitled "My Pafology".

 A line from the trial speech by Bigger Thomas' lawyer, Boris Max, is woven into the plot of Lemony Snicket's book, The Penultimate Peril (2005): "Richard Wright, an American novelist of the realist school, asks a famous unfathomable question....
 'Who knows when some slight shock,' he asks, 'disturbing the delicate balance between social order and thirsty aspiration, shall send the skyscrapers in our cities toppling?' ...
 So when Mr. Wright asks his question, he might be wondering if a small event, such as a stone dropping into a pond, can cause ripples in the system of the world, and tremble the things that people want, until all this rippling and trembling brings down something enormous,..."

-In Ron Suskind's book, A Hope in the Unseen (1998), Native Son is referenced during a discussion the main character takes part in at Brown University.
+In Ron Suskind's book A Hope in the Unseen (1998), Native Son is referenced during a discussion the main character takes part in at Brown University.

 Music

-Bigger Thomas is mentioned in one of the lyrical hooks of "The Ritual" in Saul Williams' The Inevitable Rise and Liberation of NiggyTardust!
+Bigger Thomas is mentioned in one of the lyrical hooks of "The Ritual" in Saul Williams's The Inevitable Rise and Liberation of NiggyTardust!
 (2007).

 The U2 song "Vertigo" was called "Native Son" by the band during the recording sessions for How to Dismantle an Atomic Bomb (2004).
 The song was originally released digitally as part of Unreleased & Rare, which debuted in The Complete U2 (2004), and later in U2: Medium, Rare & Remastered (2009).